 Use an approved thimble (Figure 4-1) where exhaust pipes pass through wall or partitions.
+Insulated wall/roof thimbles are used where exhaust pipes pass through a combustible roof or wall.
+This includes structures, such as wood framing or insulated steel decking, etc. Uninsulated wall/roof thimbles are used where exhaust pipes pass through a non-combustible wall or roof, such as concrete.
 Refer to NFPA 37, Section 6-3.
 "Stationary Combustion Engines and Gas Turbines" for accepted design practices.
 Build according to the code requirements in effect at the installation site.